naveenpi/shopinfo/README.md

 2. Customers can search the shops based on city and categoery.
 3. If the product is available and if the customers want to make a bulk purchase, Is there sufficient quantity available at the store?
 4. Any discounts available on the products.
-5. Sellers can send email’s to the customers who are subscribed to their shops.
 6. Customer can call the sellers for further information through the app.

 So with this app all the above issues of the customers are resolved by providing a “user-friendly and “easy to navigate “app.